xants2355/Raleway-Prezi/README.md

 ---

-Installation and troubleshooting (this is mostly for usage in print and its happen after when you download and install the newest version of the font):
+Installation and troubleshooting (this is mostly for usage in print and its happen after when you download and install any newest version of the font):

 Font cache problems:
 http://www.glyphsapp.com/tutorials/eliminating-font-cache-problems